 Equality and education: We call on LAs to support the creative industries' efforts to improve the diversity of the sector's workforce.
 Every child and young person should have access to a strong cultural education.
-We are concerned that the government's science, technology, engineering, and mathematics (STEM) agenda and the English Baccalaureate (EBacc) have led to a decline in the take up of arts subjects at GCSE and A level.
+We welcome the government's review of the school curriculum and assessment and its pledge to put arts, sports and music back at the heart of our schools.
 We call on LAs to support the education of the cultural workers of the future, and to recognise the importance of school students being able to study creative, artistic and technical subjects at GCSE when they have an aptitude or a passion for those subjects.
 Curricula need to be decolonialised.

-Lobby central government: The government's approach to public investment in the arts is inconsistent if not contradictory.
-While maintaining that investment in arts, culture and heritage is important the Westminster government has threatened such investment through cuts to LA funding and the implementation of the EBacc.
+Lobby central government: Public investment in the arts has been threatened by cuts to LA funding and the current schools assessment regime.
 We call on LAs to lobby central government for increased public investment in a thriving regional creative and leisure industries sector, and to protect and enhance arts education.
 Lobbying should focus on investment and support for the creative and digital sectors across government departments.